alexlee22/indoor-tracking-blog/_posts/2016-06-16-presentation-face-to-face-interactions.md

 status: publish
 categories: []
 tags: []
-description: a presentation for all the big kids: Supporting face-to-face interactions through spacial layout
+description: A presentation for all the big kids: Supporting face-to-face interactions through spacial layout

 author: tiara
 ---